rpucella/rpucella.github.io/blog/posts/2024/migrating-express-neutralinojs-1/.__src/index.md

 But it is now years later, and other options have emerged that compete with Electron.
 [Tauri](https://v2.tauri.app/) is a lighter desktop web app bundler that uses [Rust](https://www.rust-lang.org/) as the backend language instead of Javascript.
 It relies on the operating system's native WebView component to render the web-based frontend of the app instead of Chromium.
-[Neutralino](https://neutralino.js.org/) is an alternative that also uses the native WebView component, but rather than requiring a specific language for writing the backend allows that backend to be implemented in a separate process and using inter-process communication (a websocket, to be precise) to connect the web-based frontend to the backend.
+[Neutralinojs](https://neutralino.js.org/) is an alternative that also uses the native WebView component, but rather than requiring a specific language for writing the backend allows that backend to be implemented in a separate process and using inter-process communication (a websocket, to be precise) to connect the web-based frontend to the backend.

-Since my goal was to try to rewrite as little as possible, I decided to try Neutralino.
+Since my goal was to try to rewrite as little as possible, I decided to try Neutralinojs.
 In theory, it would let me reuse not just the web frontend but also the Node.js backend.
-The only thing I would need to figure out is how to get those pieces working with the Neutralino infrastructure.
+The only thing I would need to figure out is how to get those pieces working with the Neutralinojs infrastructure.
 I am still curious about Tauri, but will postpone an evaluation until another project requires it.

-I set out to migrate my web app to Neutralino.
+I set out to migrate my web app to Neutralinojs.
 To jump straight to the conclusion: it can be done, it's not that hard, and it works reasonably well.
-Because my web app did not use server-side rendering in any deep way, all the rendering could easily be folded into Neutralino without rewriting.
+Because my web app did not use server-side rendering in any deep way, all the rendering could easily be folded into Neutralinojs without rewriting.
 If you use server-side rendering more intensely, your experience may well be different from mine.

-As it was, the bulk of the work was refactoring the backend (the server) to work with Neutralino: the web app relies on a standard REST-like API with several endpoints, while Neutralino requires the frontend to communicate with the backend via a single websocket.
+As it was, the bulk of the work was refactoring the backend (the server) to work with Neutralinojs: the web app relies on a standard REST-like API with several endpoints, while Neutralinojs requires the frontend to communicate with the backend via a single websocket.
 The frontend code required no change except for communicating with the refactored backend.
 The migration therefore boiled down to translating a multi-endpoint HTTP-based RPC communication backend into a websocket-based